woywoy123/AnalysisG/models/PyTorchCustom/README.md

 - Transform: A namespace used to transform between ATLAS's coordinate system back to cartesian and vice versa.
 - Operators: Optimized PyTorch code used to apply to arbitrary vectors, and speed up common function calls, such as dot products.
 - Physics: A namesapce used to write Physics centric functions, that are used to extract relevant quantities from vectors.
+- NuRecon: A namespace dedicated to Single and Double Neutrino reconstruction.
+The algorithm is a reimplementation of arXiv: 1305.1878v2.

 ## How To Use:
 ```bash